 First, make sure you’re registered to vote.
 If you moved or have been put into an “inactive” status, you need to re-register.
 Ask your friends to check, too.
 See the Voter Information section near the bottom of the page.

-There are many ways you can work on helping turn elections “blue” and volunteer organizations to work with.
+We need a huge Democratic get-out-the-vote (GOTV) effort.
+There are many ways you can help and volunteer organizations you can work with.
 Find ways that are fitting for you.

 Local groups most directly involved in elections

 A place for volunteering to elect Democratic candidates.
 Phone and text banking, events, meeting space, fundraising, canvassing, voter registration, schwag, and more.
 [Will reopen in 2020.]

 An activist alliance working to safeguard civil liberties, human rights and democracy by electing representatives and influencing the political process to reflect these aims.

 Sister District has a strategic, targeted focus on critical state races that—if we win—will make it easier to win national elections by revisiting badly gerrymandered state districts.

 Sister District aims to ensure that all Americans have equal representation and our government works for all people, not just the minority in power.